kambouidev/to_infinity_and_beyond_bot/README.md

 ```

 5. Now, it's time to configure your environment.
 Create and fill the .env file with your settings:

+> For an example, refer to the .env-template file.
+You can find an example configuration there.

 ```bash
 # .env